An airplane departs from Chicago O'Hare International Airport

 Terminal 2: Air Canada, Delta and Delta Shuttle, JetBlue

-Terminal 5: Southwest, Aer Lingus, AeroMexico, Air France, Air India, Air New Zealand, Alaska Airlines, Alitalia, All Nippon, American Airlines (international arrivals), Austrian Airlines, British Airways, Cathay Pacific Airways, China Eastern Airlines, Copa Airlines, Eva Air, Emirates, Ethiopian Airlines, Etihad Airways, Finnair, Frontier Airlines, Hainan Airlines, Iberia Airlines (arrivals), Icelandair, Interjet Airlines, KLM Royal Dutch, Korean Air, LOT Polish Airlines, Lufthansa, Norwegian, Qatar Airways, Royal Jordanian, SWISS, Scandinavian Airlines, Sun Country, TAP Air Portugal, Turkish Airlines, United Airlines (international arrivals), VivaAerobus, Volaris Airlines
+Terminal 5: Southwest, AeroMexico, Air France, Air India, Air New Zealand, Alaska Airlines, Alitalia, All Nippon, American Airlines (international arrivals), Austrian Airlines, British Airways, Cathay Pacific Airways, China Eastern Airlines, Copa Airlines, Eva Air, Emirates, Ethiopian Airlines, Etihad Airways, Finnair, Frontier Airlines, Hainan Airlines, Iberia Airlines (arrivals), Icelandair, Interjet Airlines, KLM Royal Dutch, Korean Air, LOT Polish Airlines, Lufthansa, Norwegian, Qatar Airways, Royal Jordanian, SWISS, Scandinavian Airlines, Sun Country, TAP Air Portugal, Turkish Airlines, United Airlines (international arrivals), VivaAerobus, Volaris Airlines

 Flying in, out, or through the Chicago Airport

-Security and Customs at ORD
+Security and customs at ORD

 O’Hare is a busy airport, but security generally moves quickly.
-The average wait time is 15 minutes, though rarely during busy travel periods can be up to 40 minutes.
+The average wait time is 15 minutes, though during busy travel periods it can be up to 40 minutes.
 There are 10 security checkpoints across the four terminals, each with designated pre-check lines.

-TSA Precheck at ORD
+TSA PreCheck at ORD

-TSA Precheck is available for all domestic flights, at checkpoints 2 and 3 in Terminal 1; checkpoint 5 in Terminal 2; and checkpoints 7A and 8 in Terminal 3.
+TSA PreCheck is available for all domestic flights, at checkpoints 2 and 3 in Terminal 1; checkpoint 5 in Terminal 2; and checkpoints 7A and 8 in Terminal 3.

 Global Entry at ORD